Here’s our starting principle:

 With these questions in mind, we want to show off some fresh landing page examples to inspire your next creation.
 Go ahead and save their smartest, slickest, and snappiest elements for your swipe file.

 Throughout, we’ll offer an Unbounce-certified perspective on what makes each page so darn good—and, occasionally, how each could be improved.
-(Incidentally, all of ’em show off what you can do with the Unbounce Builder.)
+(Incidentally, most of these were actually built with Unbounce, too.)
 Let’s go.

 Before looking at the examples, it’s worth highlighting some of the qualities that most great landing pages share.
 (Ain’t got time for that?
 Jump ahead for the top landing page examples.)